Taking the Time To Bless

-The last of John’s short letters provides a tall example for us to replicate all the time.
+The last of John’s short letters provides a great example for us to replicate.
 What a word of blessing to Gaius!
-Just think: an entire book in the Bible is written to encourage one man!
-By doing so, it encourages us to be encouragers.
-What John was saying to Gaius was that his relationship with him had been developed because of his love for Christ.
-Have you ever considered how many in your life are closer to you emotionally than maybe some members of your own family?
+Just think; an entire book in the Bible was written to encourage one man!
+By doing so, it urges us to be encouragers.
+John was telling Gaius that his relationship with him developed because of his love for Christ.
+Have you considered how many people are closer to you emotionally than some members of your own family?
 How could that be?
-Simply, when someone loves Christ like you love Him, and you are involved in their life as deeply as they are involved in yours, a deep love and respect are developed.
+When someone loves Christ like you love Him, and you are involved in their life as deeply as they are involved in yours, deep love and respect are developed.
 That’s a powerful thing!

 Second, John blessed Gaius by letting him know that the word was out about his behavior and it was all good!
-He caught him doing something wonderful and John wanted his friend to know what a blessing it was to him personally.
+He caught him doing something wonderful, and John wanted his friend to know what a blessing it was to him personally.
 Gaius was actually living out what he had been taught.
-All kinds of people knew it and word eventually spread to the one who taught him how to live in Christ.
+Many people knew it and word eventually spread to the one who taught him to live in Christ.
 John was applauding him.

 How about you?
-Is there someone in your life you especially appreciate because they are living for Jesus?
-Their faithfulness and consistency over the years shines like a beacon on your dark nights.
-Quietly, they have served Christ, not to be noticed but actually to serve Him with joy.
-Because they have, it makes you smile even now when you think of them.
+Is there someone in your life who you especially appreciate because they are living for Jesus?
+Their faithfulness and consistency over the years shine like a beacon on your dark nights.
+Quietly, they have served Christ, not to be noticed, but actually to serve Him with joy.
+Because they have served, it makes you smile even now when you think about them.
 Do you have that person in mind?
-If so, write a letter, or send an e-mail or text message.
+If so, write them a letter, send an e-mail, or send a text message.
 Put it in print right now before you miss this moment to encourage another person whose lifestyle of love has encouraged you.
-John did and so can you!
+John did that and so can you!
 Write on!

 Back around 1995,my favorite friend and I were out having a coke.
 We were in the single group at the time.
 Most of the others were yuppies and needed to be more accepting of others.
 My friend told me that we needed to show them how to love others into the group.
 She shows God's love even to strangers